 Projects

-Create web projects, register CLI projects, import from GitHub, and share projects with your team.
+Create web projects, register CLI projects, import from GitHub, and share projects across your Stoa team for collaborative editing.

 Projects are the core unit of work in Stoa.
-A project represents a codebase or set of files that you want to collaborate on, track decisions for, and build provenance history.
+A project represents a codebase or set of files that you want to collaborate on, track topics for, and build provenance history.

 Creating a Web Project